 Tags: 2017, big tent, big tent 2017, diverstiy, ferguson, hands and feet, Missouri, pcusa, presbyterian, race, racial reconciliation, reconcilaition, st. louis, Washington University

-Ministries: Advocacy Committee for Racial Ethnic Concerns (ACREC), Intercultural Ministries, Racial Ethnic & Women’s Ministries
+Ministries: Racial Equity Advocacy Committee (REAC), Intercultural Ministries, Racial Ethnic & Women’s Ministries